ClarkCGA/moore_phase_6/README.md

 ## Tutorial data

-* The data for this tutorial is provided as ___.zip
+* The data for this tutorial is provided within tutorial_data.zip, in the mahalclass_tutorial folder.
-* Download ___.zip, extract the files, and set up a new project in Terrset using the working and resources folders included
+* Download tutorial_data.zip, extract the files, and set up a new project in Terrset using the working and resources folders included in the mahalclass_tutorial folder.

 * Here we see a large area within a quad is misclassified as not having any mangrove.
 Although we could manually digitize each patch of mangrove, with an environment so complex, it would take a long time and result in a less accurate classification than a model-based classification.